2013 Subway Firecracker 250: Qualifying

-Qualifying was held on Friday, July 5, at 2:05 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying was held on Friday, July 5, at 2:05 p.m.
+EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.

 Austin Dillon of Richard Childress Racing would win the pole, setting a time of 50.298 and an average speed of 178.934 mph.

 Blake Koch was the only driver to fail to qualify.